joede/flasky/README.md

 My intension for this fork is a modification to fit my needs.
 I plan to make the theme scalable and may add a mobile edition.

+DONE:

+* scaleable: the width is now scalable.
+* blockqoutes are formatted now.
+* a site tile is shown with it's one style.

+TODO:

+* the pygments style is used for code and for normal verbatim blocks.
+I don't know how Pelican distinguish between code and verbatim.

 In order to correctly use this theme you will need this variables in your `pelicanconf.py`:

 ~~~~~ {.python}
     AUTHOR = u'Your Name'